sundram10/Examus/README.md

-# ProctorLess
+# EXAMUS
 *Changing the way teachers take examinations*

 ## Team Name
 **TensorGANs**

 ## Team Members
-- Aarushi Dua
+-
-- Aaryan Arora
+- SUNDRAM JHA
-- Abhisht Dixit
+- RITISH SHARMA
-- Rishit Toteja
+- GAUTAM GOYAL

 ## Introduction
 With the onset of COVID-19, students and teachers across the globe were forced to shift to online teaching.
 The lectures started being held over google meet or a zoom call, however, none of these software had a solution for proctoring online examinations.
 Human proctors were not able to check each student carefully, and thus it led to massive cheating and copying in online exams.